SkyNet-90/SMModernResume/README.md

 ---

-Built with ❤️ by Skylar Matthews
+Built with ❤️ by Skylar Matthews | Self-hosted on TrueNAS Scale

 ---

-### Deployment Hardening Notes
+### Architecture Notes
-This repository includes optional Terraform enhancements (tag merging, remote backend scaffold, TLS enforcement) and a default CSP in `index.html`.
-If you enable a remote backend, uncomment the backend block in `terraform/main.tf` after provisioning the state storage account.
+This deployment uses a containerized architecture with Git-sync for automated deployment, Cloudflare Tunnels for secure public access, and Portainer for container management.
+The setup provides enterprise-grade reliability while maintaining zero recurring hosting costs.